What do I need to think about when working out a financial settlement?

 Ultimately the settlement that you reach must be fair and reasonable in all the circumstances.

-If you would like help in determining what a fair and reasonable settlement could look like for you, please call Claire Tollefson on 01892 506191 for a free telephone call to discuss your circumstances.
+If you would like help in determining what a fair and reasonable settlement could look like for you, please call Claire Tollefson on 01892 506 191 for a telephone call to discuss your circumstances.